 The Data Acquisition Processor allows several interrupt vector and I/O address selections.
-The interrupt vector may be 2, 3, 4, or 5.
+The interrupt vector may be 2, 3, 4, 5, 11, or 15.
 When selecting an interrupt vector, note the following interrupt vectors used by standard cards:

 EGA/VGA 2

 serial port COM2 3

 serial port COM1 4

 parallel port #2 5

 hard disk controller on IBM XT 5

 parallel port #1 7

+secondary IDE controller 15

 The Data Acquisition Processor is shipped configured to use interrupt 2.
 EGA and VGA video adapters potentially can use interrupt 2, but most applications do not use this capability.
-Since interrupt 2 does not conflict with any other standard hardware, this is the default Data Acquisition Processor interrupt vector.
+Since interrupt 2 does not conflict with most standard hardware, this is the default Data Acquisition Processor interrupt vector.